 Disclosure: This post contains affiliate links.

 Some people avoid it like the plague, some people treat it like just another day, and then other people become total saps.
 I’ve been all 3 at different points in my life.
+But I’m especially excited about this Valentine’s Activity for Kids.
 Now that my kiddo is 3 years old, he gets really excited about handing out Valentine’s, making heart-shaped (and yummy!) treats to give to neighbors, and having a happy excuse to celebrate another holiday (#ChristmasWithdrawal).

 This year, we started a new tradition of showing love to our son.
 I saw this idea floating around social media that looked so cute and easy that I just had to give it a try.* And you probably have all the supplies to do it in your home already: construction paper, scissors, marker, and tape.